 - Spend your first year exploring the curriculum.
 Learning about new fields and broadening your horizons is at the heart of a liberal arts education.
 It is also the best way to confirm your intended major or to find one that you didn’t know existed before coming to Mac.
 Most courses meet general (divisional) distribution requirements, so you’ll also be making progress toward graduation while you’re exploring.
 Ask your advisor to show you DegreeWorks, the electronic tool that monitors your progress in meeting requirements.

 - Be bold, adventurous, and intentional in selecting involvement beyond the classroom.
 From student organizations on-campus to service opportunities off campus, there are dozens of ways to find your niche and get connected with the Mac community.
-We encourage you to try something familiar, something you’ve always wanted to explore but haven’t yet had the opportunity to do, and something completely new that you’re not quite sure about.
+We encourage you to try something familiar, something you’ve always wanted to explore but haven’t yet, and something completely new that you’re not quite sure about.

 - Spend time reflecting on what you learn about yourself and your experiences.
 Share your insights with your academic advisor, your professors, and student affairs professionals.
 They can often point you in the direction of opportunities and resources that will make your time at Mac meaningful.

 - Talk with faculty members in the fields you are considering as majors.
-Major declaration is required in April of your sophomore year and you’ll want to be making well-informed and strategic choices during both fall and spring pre-registration.
+Major declaration is required in April of your sophomore year and you’ll want to make well-informed and strategic choices during both fall and spring pre-registration.
 If the advisor from your First Year Course (FYC) isn’t in the department(s) you’re considering, talk with him or her about how to identity someone you can ask to serve as your official advisor.
 Switching official advisors is normal; you can still receive advice and guidance from your FYC advisor even if that person is no longer your official academic advisor.

 - Talk with your advisor about study abroad plans.
 Study abroad applications are due annually in December and require major declaration, as well as a four-semester plan.
 Be sure you have adequate language preparation for the programs you are considering.
 Careful planning is essential to a successful study abroad experience.